abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 The thing is that we have this idea that everything can be taught, everything can be taught in school.
 And it's not true that everything can be taught.
 In fact, the most interesting things cannot be taught.

 But everything can be learned.
-And very often that learning either comes from some innate characteristics in your DNA, or it could be through your childhood where you learn soft skills which are very, very hard to teach later on in life, or it's something that is brand new so nobody else knows how to do it either, or it's true on the job training because you're pattern matching into highly complex environments, basically building judgment in a specific domain.
+And very often that learning either comes from some innate characteristics in your DNA, or it could be through your childhood where you learn soft skills which are very, very hard to teach later on in life, or it's something that is brand new so nobody else knows how to do it either, or it's true on the job training because you're pattern matching into highly complex environments, basically building judgement in a specific domain.

 Classic example is investing, but it could be in anything.
-It could be in judgment in running a fleet of trucks, it could be judgment in weather forecasting.
+It could be in judgement in running a fleet of trucks, it could be judgement in weather forecasting.

 So, specific knowledge is the knowledge that you care about.
 Especially if you're later in life, let's say your post 20, 21, 22, you almost don't get to choose which specific knowledge you have.
 Rather, you get to look at what you have already built by that point in time, and then you can build on top of it.